Articles on: Live Layers

 If Make Group Private was selected, enter a Group Password and tap Create.

-TIP: Be sure to write down your password somewhere safe to distribute to your team!
-There is not a way to retrieve or change the password later.
+✅ TIP: Write down your password somewhere safe to distribute to your team — there's no way to retrieve or change the password later.

-With your Live Layers now enabled, learn to Share Your Live Layer.
+With your Live Layers now enabled, see Sharing Live Layers below.

-After enabling Live Layers, you'll be presented with a pop-up box showing the existing Layer Groups.
+After enabling Live Layers, you'll see a pop-up showing existing Layer Groups.

-From here, you can either select an existing Layer Group, or tap the New icon in the upper right corner to create a new Layer Group.
-(See instructions above for creating a new Layer Group.)
+From here, you can either select an existing Layer Group, or tap the New icon in the upper right corner to create a new one (see Creating a Layer Group above).

-If the Page Count is the same as other Live Layer files, but the File Name is different, then the appropriate Live Layers Groups appear in the Show More section.
+• If only the Page Count matches but the File Name is different, the appropriate Live Layers Groups appear in the Show More section.

-If you select any of the existing Live Layer Groups, you'll then be presented with a Confirmation Box.
+If you select any of the existing Live Layer Groups, you'll see a confirmation box.
 Tap Yes.

-TIP: The creator of your password protected Layer Group will have the password needed for access.
+✅ TIP: The creator of your password-protected Layer Group will have the password.

-Now that you are in a Layer Group, you are ready to start Sharing Live Layers!
-Keep reading on.
+Now that you're in a Layer Group, you're ready to start sharing — keep reading.

 Sharing Live Layers

-Before you start to collaborate with Live Layers, it's important to understand that there are 3 different types of Layers.
+Before you start collaborating with Live Layers, it's important to understand the three types of layers:

-Private: A layer that is not shared with anyone.
+1. Private — A layer that isn't shared with anyone.
+Only you can see it;

-Owned: A layer that you originate and share with your Layer Group.
-You control the content and when the layer is shared.
+2. Owned — A layer that you originate and share with your Layer Group.
+You control the content and when the layer is shared;

-Received: A layer that you receive from a team member within your Layer Group.
-Your teammate controls the content and when the layer is shared.
-This is a read-only Layer.
+3. Received — A layer shared with you by a team member in your Layer Group.
+Your teammate controls the content and when it's shared.
+This is a read-only layer.

 Sharing an Owned Layer

-To begin Sharing a layer, click the ... to the right of the Layer name, and then tap Share.
+To share a layer, tap the layer share icon (the tray with an upward arrow) to the right of the Layer name, then choose an option:

-Scriptation then processes your layer and shares within your Layer Group.
-You can tell that your Layer shared successfully because the Layer now says (owner / synced v1).
-The version number of your Layer will update every time you tap Share.
+Scriptation processes your layer and shares it within your Layer Group.
+You'll see the layer is now labeled (owner / synced v1).
+The version number updates every time you share.

-Repeat for as many Layers as you would like!
+Repeat for as many Layers as you'd like.

 Receiving a Layer

-TIP: If you are busy working and don't want to receive the Layer right now, tap NO. The circular Refresh icon on the bottom of the Layers window will allow you to catch up later with any notifications you may have missed.
+💡 TIP: If you're busy and don't want to receive the Layer right now, tap No. The circular Refresh icon at the bottom of the Layers window lets you catch up later with any notifications you may have missed.

-Back in your Layers menu, you can tell that your Layer was received successfully because the Layer says (synced v1).
-The version number of the Layer will update every time you receive an update from the Layer owner.
+Back in your Layers menu, you'll see the layer is now labeled (v1).
+The version number updates every time you receive an update from the Layer owner.

-When viewing a Received Layer, the top of the page is marked in a grey box with the name of the Layer.
+When viewing a Received Layer, the top of the page shows a grey box with the name of the layer.

 What's Next